resources / blog /

 • Software issues or user-caused data loss

-And for a device we use from the second we wake up to the moment we sleep, is a single year of protection really enough?
-Mhmm!
-Probably not.
+For a device that we use from the second we wake up to the moment we sleep, is a single year of protection really enough?

 That’s why most people add an extended warranty once the manufacturer’s coverage runs out; it works like a continuation plan.

-What an extended mobile phone warranty adds on top of the basic coverage
+But what does an extended warranty add on top of the basic coverage?

 Whenever you’re checking out, online or in-store, you’ve definitely come across it during checkout or had a salesperson ask-